Jurassic Pouch Part I: The Invaders

 The distant horizon was glowing red, then orange.
 Voice chime: “Crossing the terminator.
 Sunrise in ten seconds.”
 The spacecraft’s camera stopped down as the Sun rose, a dazzling white, over the limb of the Earth.

-The Southern Pacific Ocean now dominated Jo’s view of Earth, with no land in sight This was the part of the Pacific Ocean furthest from human habitation.
-The “Tomb of the Satellites”, the safest place on all the planet to dump space trash.
+Jo’s Texas contact, Captain MaryLiz Bender, had told Jo the rocket would pass over the part of the Pacific Ocean called the “Tomb of the Satellites”.
+Because of its remoteness from land, this was the safest place on all the Earth to dump space trash.
 I hope I don’t wind up there, Jo thought, as the endless expanse of ocean scrolled by.

 It was an ocean planet, thought Jo.
 No islands, just water.
 There was a name for it.
 The antipode?
 That wasn’t it.
 Every place on earth has an antipode.
 But I’m not on earth.
 The cabin was pressurized but Jo still felt light in the head.